Sugarland Run, Virginia: Geography

 Sugarland Run is in the eastern corner of Loudoun County, 2 mi north of Virginia State Route 7 and 3 mi south of the Potomac River.
 The community is named for Sugarland Run, a stream which flows toward the Potomac along the east side of the community.

 According to the U.S. Census Bureau, the Sugarland CDP has a total area of 5.3 sqkm, of which 0.06 sqkm, or 1.12%, is water.

 The CDP is connected by Virginia State Route 7 to Leesburg to the west and Reston, Tysons and Interstate 495 to the east.
 Nearby Virginia State Route 28 connects it to Sterling, Dulles International Airport, Dulles Town Center, Chantilly, Centreville and Manassas, all to the south.
 Virginia State Route 286 connects Sugarland Run to Reston and Herndon to the south and to Interstate 95 to the southeast.
 Virginia State Route 193 connects the CDP to Great Falls, Interstate 495 and McLean to the east.

 Demographics

-Sugarland Run was first listed as a census designated place in the 2010 U.S. census.
+Sugarland Run was listed as a census designated place in the 1980 U.S. census and the 1990 U.S. census.
+It did not appear in the 2000 U.S. census and was relisted in the 2010 U.S. census.